GozolSRM/Nu1L-2019/re/lost_in_the_deep.md

 We found go symbol recovery helper at `https://github.com/sibears/IDAGolangHelper` and recovered all symbol.

-It looks like tree or graph path algorithm, and it decodes our input using custom table base64.
+It looks like tree or graph path problem, and it decodes our input using custom table base64.

 So we searched all path using dfs algorithm.